 You can search for a Windows AMI that meets the criteria for your Windows instance.
-You can search for Windows AMIs provided by AWS or the Windows AMIs provided by the community.
+For example, you can search for Windows AMIs provided by AWS or the Windows AMIs provided by the community.
 For more information about choosing a Windows AMI, see Choosing a Windows AMI (p.
-32).
+43).